website

 Rotator cuff tears are commonly seen in active people for the following reasons:

-• Overuse and Strain: Active individuals like athletes in sports with repetitive shoulder motions (baseball, tennis, swimming) and manual laborers frequently stress their shoulders.
+• Overuse and Strain: Active individuals, such as athletes in sports with repetitive shoulder motions (e.g., baseball, tennis, swimming), and manual laborers frequently stress their shoulders.
 Prolonged overuse of the rotator cuff muscle group can cause tendon degeneration, upping the risk of a tear.

-• Acute Trauma: Active people in sports or work, it is inevitable that they will encounter accidents, such as falling with the hand on the ground, or shoulder by direct impact.
-These sudden external effects may instantly cause a strong pull or impact on the rotator cuff, leading to rotator cuff tears.
+• Acute Trauma: Active people in sports or work, it is inevitable that they will encounter accidents, such as falling with their hand on the ground, or their shoulder by direct impact.
+These sudden external effects can cause a strong pull or impact on the rotator cuff, potentially leading to rotator cuff tears.

 • Age-Related Degeneration Superimposed on the Degree of Activity: As we age, the rotator cuff tendons naturally degenerate and their elasticity and strength gradually decrease.
-However, active people maintain a high level of exercise or labor intensity even as they age, which puts the rotator cuff, which has already degenerated with age, at greater risk of injury.
+However, active individuals maintain a high level of exercise or labor intensity even as they age, which puts the already degenerated rotator cuff at greater risk of injury.

 Typical Signs and Symptoms of Rotator Cuff Tears